ctron/dentrassi.de/content/2017/07/27/2017-07-27-gsoc-with-kapua-just-peeking.md

     - default
 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";i:3634;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - IoT
     - 'Technical Stuff'
 ---

-The deadline for the evaluations of phase for Google Summer of Code are pretty close.
+The deadline for the evaluations of phase for Google Summer of Code is pretty close.
 So it was time to take another look at what [Arthur](https://github.com/arthurdeschamps) did with the logistics simulation for [Eclipse Kapua](https://www.eclipse.org/kapua/).

 <!-- more -->